bitprj/BitCamp/NoSQL/homework/responses/livestream1.md

 ### :spider_web: Creating a Netlify Application

 Follow [this](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) handy tutorial to deploy the Netlify site we'll be using.
 Proceed to the next step once you have followed all the steps, and prepare to commit to the Github repository you linked while following the walkthrough.
+(Thank you to https://stephencook.dev/blog/netlify-mongodb/)